-13. Whistleblowing

-All members of staff and the wider school community should be able to raise concerns about poor or unsafe practice and feel confident any concern will be taken seriously by the school leadership team.
+13. Whistleblowing All members of staff and the wider school community should be able to raise concerns about poor or unsafe practice and feel confident any concern will be taken seriously by the school leadership team.
 We have 'whistleblowing' procedures in place and these are available in the school Whistleblowing Policy.
-However, for any member of staff who feels unable to raise concerns internally, or where they feel their concerns have not been addressed, they may contact the NSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or by email at: help@nspcc.org.uk.
+However, for any member of staff who feels unable to raise concerns internally, or where they feel their concerns have not been addressed, they may contact the MSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or by email at: help@nspcc.org.uk.
 Parents or others in the wider school community with concerns can contact the NSPCC general helpline on: 0808 800 5000 (24 hour helpline) or email: help@nspcc.org.uk.

-The Essex Effective Support Windscreen

-Multi Agency Guidance: Working in partnership to help children and families improve their lives
+Appendix A: Children and Families Hub flow chart

+Author: Jo Barclay, Safeguarding Manager for Schools and Early Years Date: August 2020

+Children and Families Hub Partner Access Map (Mon-Thurs 8.45-5.30pm Fri 8.45-4.30pm) Out of Hours Tel no: 0345 606 1212

+Appendix B: Essex Windscreen of Need and levels of intervention

 All partners working with children, young people and their families will offer support as soon as we are aware of any additional needs.
-We will always seek to work together to provide support to children, young people and their families at the lowest level possible in accordance with their needs

-All partners working with children, young people and their families will offer support as soon as we are aware of any additional needs.
-We will always seek to work together to provide support to children, young people and their families at the lowest level possible in accordance with their needs

-Children with Additional needs are best supported by those who already work with them, such as Family Hubs or schools, organising additional support with local partners as needed.
+We will always seek to work together to provide support to children, young people and their families at the lowest level possible in accordance with their needs Children with Additional needs are best supported by those who already work with them, such as Family Hubs or schools, organising additional support with local partners as needed.
 When an agency is supporting these children, an Early Help Plan and a Lead Professional are helpful to share information and co-ordinate work alongside the child and family.
 For children whose needs are Intensive, a coordinated multi-disciplinary approach is usually best, involving either an Early Help Plan or a Shared Family Assessment (SFA), with a Lead Professional to work closely with the child and family to ensure they receive all the support they require.
 Examples of intensive services are children's mental health services and Family Solutions.
 Specialist services are where the needs of the child are so great that statutory and/or specialist intervention is required to keep them safe or to ensure their continued development.
 Examples of specialist services are Children's Social Care or Youth Offending Service.
-By working together effectively with children that have additional needs and by providing coordinated multi-disciplinary/agency support and services for those with intensive needs, we seek to prevent more children and young people requiring statutory interventions and reactive specialist services

-Appendix C: Additional safeguarding arrangements during COVID-19
+By working together effectively with children that have additional needs and by providing coordinated multi-disciplinary/agency support and services for those with intensive needs, we seek to prevent more children and young people requiring statutory interventions and reactive specialist services Appendix C: Additional safeguarding arrangements during COVID-19 Author: Jo Barclay, Safeguarding Manager for Schools and Early Years